We do Kingdom things in Empire ways. What might it mean to do Kingdom things in Kingdom ways?

 Photo Credit: Sarah Topp

-Originally from Australia, Mandy Smith is a pastor, author and speaker.
-Mandy loves the opportunity to engage Christian thinkers and leaders through her speaking and writing.
-She is a regular contributor to Christianity Today and Missio Alliance and the author of The Vulnerable Pastor: How Human Limitations Empower Our Ministry (IVP).
-Her latest book is Unfettered: Imagining a Childlike Faith Beyond the Baggage of Western Culture (Brazos).
-Mandy and her husband, a New Testament professor, live with their family in a little house where the teapot is always warm.
+Mandy Smith is a pastor, author and speaker who, after living and ministering in the US and UK, now ministers in her homeland of Australia.
+She is a cohort co-leader for the Eugene Peterson Center for Christian Imagination and regular contributor to Missio Alliance.
+Her books include The Vulnerable Pastor: How Human Limitations Empower Our Ministry (IVP) and Unfettered: Imagining a Childlike Faith Beyond the Baggage of Western Culture and Confessions of an Amateur Saint: The Christian Leader’s Journey from Self-Sufficiency to Reliance on God.
+Mandy and her husband, a New Testament professor, live in the parsonage at St Lucia Uniting Church where the teapot is always warm.

 "Not by might, nor by power, but by my spirit, says the Lord.”